ternaustralia/geonadir-upload-cli/README.md

     - Default is 5.

-- `-ri, --retry-interval`: Interval seconds between retries for downloading/uploading single image.
+- `-ri, --retry-interval`: Timeout parameter and interval seconds between retries for uploading single image.

-    - Must be floating num between 0 and 3600.
+    - Must be floating num between 30 and 3600.
 Clamping applied.

     - Default is 120.